oneblink/angular-signature-pad/README.md

 1. Clone this repository

     **Note**: The master branch can contain undocumented or backward compatibility breaking changes.
-Should checkout the latest release before running the demo.
+You should checkout the latest release before running the demo.

 1. Install dependencies